def1ant1/RusticUI/docs/testing/coverage-overview.md

 Material and headless crates across their feature matrices, records the release `*.rlib` sizes, and emits both JSON and Markdown summaries.
-The Markdown export is committed to `docs/performance/bundle-costs.md` so the performance playbook always reflects the latest measurements.
+The Markdown export is committed to `docs/performance/bundle-costs.md` so the performance playbook always reflects the latest measurements, and the interactive docs page at [`/performance/bundle-costs`](../performance/bundle-costs) renders the same data for product and QA stakeholders.

 ## Pipeline expectations